openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 them to the "Dependencies" section.

 Some layers function as a layer to hold other BSP layers.
-These layers are knows as ":term:`container layers <Container Layer>`".
+These layers are known as ":term:`container layers <Container Layer>`".
 An example of this type of layer is OpenEmbedded's `meta-openembedded <https://github.com/openembedded/meta-openembedded>`__ layer.
 The ``meta-openembedded`` layer contains many ``meta-*`` layers.